-Use extreme care not to drop the boiler or cause bodily injury while lifting the boiler.
+Use extreme care not to drop the boiler or cause bodily injury while lifting or mounting the boiler onto the optional wall mount bracket.

 Failure to follow these instructions could result in property damage, severe personal injury, or death.

 B. Flooring